A great selection of movies for you to enjoy a perfect Galentine's Day!

 So, treat yourself to a Galentine’s Day movie marathon, eat fluffy pancakes, and check out this list of female-empowering movies that includes new releases and cult classics.

-Best friends Amy and Molly are straight-A students who realise, on the eve of their high school graduation, that they should have partied more and worried less about studying.
-This clever coming-of-age comedy is written and directed by women, and stars the incredible Kaitlyn Dever and Beanie Feldstein.
+Best friends Amy and Molly are straight-A students who realize, on the eve of their high school graduation, that they should have partied more and worried less about studying.
+This clever coming-of-age comedy is written and directed by women and stars the incredible Kaitlyn Dever and Beanie Feldstein.

 In this raunchy comedy four lifelong friends, who have grown apart, reconnect on a wild weekend in New Orleans.
 This film features a brilliant female ensemble cast and plenty of laugh-out-loud moments.

-Greta Gerwig’s fresh, bold take on the classic novel Little Women is a particular favourite of ours.
-In true Gerwig-esque style it features an incredible cast, stunning costumes, quirky dancing, and a beautiful musical score.
+Greta Gerwig’s fresh, bold take on the classic novel Little Women is a particular favorite of ours.
+In true Gerwig-esque style, it features an incredible cast, stunning costumes, quirky dancing, and a beautiful musical score.